ankitzm/Kind2Mind/README.md

 You will need to have node installed (more info in https://nodejs.org) and then run `npm update` from the root folder of this project.

 To run the code you can use on of the following commands:

+* `npm install` : It will install some important dependencies

 * `npm start` : Starts the application in development mode.
 It will open a browser with the app

 * `npm run build` : Creates the production code in the build folder.
 The command will give you the instructions on how to show the production code